-Schedule your day creatively: wake up early to finish a project so you can slip out of the office for a long lunch with a friend, or work later in the evening to accommodate an especially busy schedule.
+Schedule your day creatively: wake up early to finish a project so you can slip out of the office for a long lunch with a friend, or work later in the evening so you can enjoy a daytime activity.

-If you receive an invitation to do something interesting – whether it be moderating a panel, leading a discussion group, traveling to a conference – say Yes, and then figure out a way to make the time.
+If you receive an invitation to do something interesting – whether it be moderating a panel, traveling to a conference, becoming a member of a board, or chairing a committee – don’t say yes immediately.

 Regular exercise and healthy eating contribute to the energy, endurance, focus, and confidence of a successful career.

-I make sure to schedule daily exercise, and subscribe to Michael Pollan’s philosophy: “Eat food.
+I make sure to schedule daily exercise and subscribe to Michael Pollan’s philosophy: “Eat food.
 Not too much.
 Mostly plants.”
 I prioritize my physical health, which results in increased motivation and productivity.
-It’s a win-win.
+It’s a

 6. Spend time with people who lift you up.